jelimoore/OpenAutoBench/README.md

 Note: Currently, autotune is not supported, and likely won't be for a while.
 Currently, it will just test radios.

-Note: HPIB is an old standard (parallel bus, yuck).
+Note: GPIB is an old standard (parallel bus, yuck).
 You will likely need an adapter that goes from your test set to your computer.
 You can either purchase a commercial adapter, or use the open-source (AR488)[https://github.com/Twilight-Logic/AR488] adapter.
 It can be built with just an Arduino and a Centronics 24-pin connector.

+## Radios and Tests

+The platform supports many radios including Motorola APX, XPR, Astro25; and DVMProject hotspots and repeater modems.

+Tested Platforms:
+- APX
+  - APX900 (U)
+  - APX7000 (V/7/8)
+  - APX8000 (all)
+- MotoTRBO
+  - XPR6350 (T)
+  - XPR4550 (Q)
+  - XPR5550 (Q)
+- Astro25
+  - XTS5000 (Q, K)
+- DVMProject
+  - MMDVM_HS_Dual
+  - STM32F4_POG (Repeater-Builder)

+## Test Sets and Instruments

+The platform supports many different vendor-agnostic interfaces such as GPIB and SCPI.
+You have a choice of GPIB or SCPI, over either ethernet or serial.
+For example, you could have an ethernet to GPIB converter, USB/serial to GPIB converter, raw TCP/SCPI to an instrument, or USB/serial to an instrument that speaks SCPI.
+Simply set the appropriate options in config.yml.

 ## License

 This is licensed under the GNU GPLv3 license.
 Use of this project is intended for amateur and/or educational use ONLY.
 Any other use is at the risk of user and all commercial purposes are strictly discouraged.

+All product names, logos, brands, trademarks and registered trademarks are property of their respective owners.

 Copyright (C) Natalie Moore 2022

 ## Setup and testing

 Good luck.
 I still need to document this.
-Just run the OpenAutoBench.py file and play around.
+Set up config.yml, run the OpenAutoBench.py file and play around.

-As this is beta, a lot of things are assumed.
-Namely, if your HPIB interface is on a different serial port, or your radio is a different IP address, you will need to modify the code.